Read landing page reports

 - A plain note when a breakdown is unavailable.

-If the answer shows a table of long UTM URLs first, ask:
+If the answer leads with a table of long UTM URLs instead, ask:

 Group these by real destination page and explain the tracking variants separately.

 A report tells you what happened.
-A redesign gives you a page brief.
+A redesign drafts a wireframe you can hand to a designer.

-Ask for a redesign after the report shows a real page issue, such as:
+Ask for a redesign after a report surfaces a real page issue, such as:

 - Strong CTR but weak conversion rate.

-- One page has much higher CPA than similar pages.
+- One page with much higher CPA than similar pages.

-- Mobile conversion rate is much worse than desktop.
+- Mobile conversion rate much worse than desktop.

-- The ad promise and page message do not match.
+- An ad promise and page message that don't match.

 The homepage has weak conversion rate on mobile.
 Redesign the landing page for this campaign using that finding.